 But there’s a solid platform: Shark Tank, the ABC phenomenon, gives viewers a first-hand look at how hard it can be to succeed in business.
 Watch every episode.

 Billionaire entrepreneurs Lori Greiner, Barbara Corcoran, Kevin O’Leary, Robert Herjavec, Daymond John and Mark Cuban, devour business dreams with zeal, daily.

 Shark Tank billionaires pick business ideas apart, dissecting entrepreneurs who either spit out stunning margins, patent ownership, sales success or are finished with the statement: “I’m out.”

 Start Without Debt and Plenty of Drive

-There’s no reason entrepreneurs should fail unless business is too challenging and its not in the blood.
+There’s no reason entrepreneurs should fail unless business is too challenging and it’s not in the blood.

-There are skilled marketers, teams of advertising firms who can make and they don’t ask for help when they reach a wall and cant figure it out.
+There are skilled marketers, teams of advertising firms who can make and they don’t ask for help when they reach a wall and can’t figure it out.

 Great athletes have coaches as soon as they reach the pros to bring them up to the level of performance needed every competition.

 Watch Shark Tank.
 Every season.
 Every episode.
 The Sharks teach as they go, which is very unshark-like behavior.
 It’s all done for TV and in the end there’s a clear formula for a successful business worth investing in that is divulged to those who watch carefully.

 Shark Tank is raw and ruthless.
 Cut throat business people cut to the chase and to the quick with similar questions.
 Big ideas are easy.
 Real deals are hard to come by and harder to continue without guidance when insight and know-how run thin.